thosbot/git-down/README.md

 # git-down

-Slightly bigger than an alias, `git-down` provides the current working tree status, list of stash entries, and log history of most recent commits (across all branches).
+Slightly bigger than an alias, `git-down` provides the current working tree status, commits yet to be applied to upstream or recent history, and list of stash entries.